haricot/djangocms-bs4forcascade/README.md

 Some templates and templatetags to be used with djangoCMS and Bootstrap4 with plugins for djangocms-casacde.

 ### how use this :
-As in the example / bs3demo of djangocms-cascade it is to put this below in the settings.py files:
+As in the example / bs3demo of djangocms-cascade it is to put in the settings.py files:
 ```
 INSTALLED_APPS = (
 ...
-    'cmsplugin_bs4forcasade',
+    'cms_bootstrap4',
 ...
 )
 ```